ibrahimy353/Static-Site-Generator-/posts/SSG.md

 export default PostPreview;
 ```
- Through this we have finished returning or rendering the file staticaly and created our first blog.
+ We have finished returning or rendering the file statically and created our first blog through this